cs3216/cs3216.github.io/coursework/mobile/index.md

 > – Ben Leong

 This assignment comprises 4 weeks of intensive learning that provides you with another opportunity to express your creativity.
-This time, we would be focussing on mobile cloud applications, typically with the following components:
+We will be focusing on mobile cloud applications, typically with the following components:

-1. **Clients** - Clients reside on mobile devices belonging to users, It could be (1) native applications, which run only on their intended platforms or (2) HTML5 web applications with the potential to work on any device with a HTML5-enabled browser.
+1. **Clients** - Clients reside on mobile devices belonging to users.
+They could be (1) native applications, which run only on their intended platforms or (2) HTML5 web applications with the potential to work on any device with a HTML5-enabled browser.
 The client application provides the user with an interface to view and manipulate data.

-2. **Server** - The server, where intensive computation is done, waits for jobs from clients to come in.
-After processing these requests, the server may inform the client of its success or return relevant information to be shown to the user.
+For this assignment you will be building a web app, _not_ a native app.

+2. **Server** - The server runs on the cloud and serves data to the client.
+  For example, transactions on an e-commerce app are requested by the client and processed on the server.
+Often, heavier computations such as video transcoding are also handed by the server because the computational power of mobile web browsers are limited.

 3. **Database** - The database does exactly what we would expect of it in any other context, which is to store all of the